 Nationwide Arena is a great facility and what has been done around the arena to create an atmosphere is tremendous.
 People were telling me it reminded them of a mini-Final Four.
 With the proximity of the hotels, and the restaurants and the other things, this is a great site.
 Ohio State has done a great job from the hosting standpoint of it.
 They worked really well with the facility and the Greater Columbus Sports Commission.
 It was a very good partnership.

 Columbus: Built for you with $805 million in destination enhancements

-The new full-service convention hotel will include 48 suites and 30,650 square feet of meeting space.
+The new full-service convention hotel includes 48 suites and 32,000 square feet of meeting space.

 In recent years the city has hosted the first- and second-round of the NCAA men’s and women’s basketball tournaments (the only city in the nation to host both tournaments on the same weekend in many years), the NCAA Frozen Four, the men’s ice hockey equivalent of the Final Four; the NCAA Men’s College Cup, the men’s soccer equivalent of the Final Four; MLS Cup and MLS All-Star Game, FIFA Women’s World Cup; men’s World Cup qualifiers; and the training camp for the United States’ team that participated in the World Cup of Hockey.

 Columbus has a rich sports history, with legendary figures and numerous traditions associated with The Ohio State University Buckeyes and others.

 Jesse Owens gained international stardom when he stared down German dictator Adolph Hitler at the 1936 Summer Olympics in Berlin and won four Olympic gold medals.